✖️ Multiplication Table Generator

 How can I get 1 and 10 table, or 1 and 20 table together?

-Use custom selection: include 1 and 10, or 1 and 20, and print a two-column sheet for side-by-side practice.
+Use custom selection: set your range to include both, then generate and print a sheet for side-by-side practice.

 Set start = 1, end = 25 (or 30).
 The generator outputs clean, printable charts in seconds.